-More than 1000 UNSW students, staff and alumni have played in the Orchestra over the first 23 years of its existence.
+More than 1000 UNSW students both from UNSW School of the Arts and Media and other faculties, staff and alumni have played in the Orchestra over the first 30 years of its existence.
 This remarkable figure shows what a wealth of amateur musical talent there is on campus.
 It also reflects the inevitable annual turnover among players, as existing players go off with their degrees and new players join.

 Members of the UNSW Orchestra are eligible for the Willgoss Instrumental Prize each year.

 Time: 6:30-9:00pm, Tuesdays during Academic Term